dyacob/papers/README.md

 been scattered across various, decaying, media and leaving me unsure of what the final version of a document was.
 Getting organized is also meant to set the stage for me to write additional papers in the years ahead.

+## Digitally Remastered

-Many of the older documents have been “digitallly remastered”, meaning that a file previously in `HTML` or `DOC` format was opened in Microsoft Word, some typefaces changed (for better quality, or to avoid dependency on a commercially licensed product), spell checker suggestions applied, as well as grammar checker suggestions (usually just for commas).
-Minor layout and other formatting changes may also have been made when it improved readability.
+Many of the older documents have been “digitallly remastered”, meaning that a file previously in `HTML` or `DOC` format was opened in modern Microsoft Word (2021, Mac v16.95) where some typefaces might be changed (for better quality, or to avoid dependency on a commercially licensed product), spell checker suggestions applied, as well as grammar checker suggestions (usually just for commas).
+Broken hyperlinks have been updated when the new link is known (and sometimes linked into archive.org).
+Minor layout and formatting changes may also have been made when it improved readability.
 The qualitative content remains unchanged.

 Many of the papers in this repository have also been posted to [Academia.edu](https://vt.academia.edu/DanielYacob).